APPLY NOW

 ABOUT THIS PRIVACY NOTICE

-For the purposes of data protection law, we are a data controller in respect of your personal data.
+For the purposes of data protection law, we are a controller in respect of your personal data.
 10,000 Interns Foundation is responsible for ensuring that it uses your personal data in compliance with data protection law.

 PERSONAL DATA THAT WE COLLECT ABOUT YOU

-We will collect and process the following personal data about you:
+If you are participating in one of our programmes as a candidate, we will collect and process the following personal data about you:

 • Information that you provide to us.
 This includes information about you that you give us by filling in forms or by communicating with us, whether face-to-face, by phone, e-mail or otherwise.
 This information may include: